Sandeepv68/react-magnify/README.md

 This project is inspired from [Blowup.js](https://paulkr.github.io/blowup.js/), but not copied or does not include any or part of it in this project.

 Made with :heart: by [Sandeep Vattapparambil](https://github.com/SandeepVattapparambil).

+All images used in demos and documentations are from [Unsplash.com](https://unsplash.com)